The Sorted Effects Method: Discovering Heterogeneous Effects Beyond Their Averages: Effect of Race on Mortgage Denials

 \section{Effect of Race on Mortgage Denials}

-To study racial discrimination in the bank decisions of mortgage denials, we use data on mortgage applications in Boston from 1990 (see \citen{MTBM1996}).
+To study the effect of race in the bank decisions of mortgage denials or racial mortgage denial gap, we use data on mortgage applications in Boston from 1990 (see \citen{MTBM1996}).
 The Federal Reserve Bank of Boston collected these data in relation to the Home Mortgage Disclosure Act (HMDA), which was passed to monitor minority access to the mortgage market.
 Providing better access to credit markets can arguably help the disadvantaged groups escape poverty traps.
 Following \citen[Chap 11]{StockWatson}, we focus on white and black applicants for single-family residences.
 The sample includes $2,380$ observations corresponding to $2,041$ white applicants and $339$ black applicants.

 We estimate a binary response model where the outcome variable $Y$ is an indicator for mortgage denial, the key covariate $T$ is an indicator for the applicant being black, and the controls $W$ contain financial and other characteristics of the applicant that banks take into account in the mortgage decisions.
 These include the monthly debt to income ratio; monthly housing expenses to income ratio; a categorial variable for ``bad'' consumer credit score with 6 categories (1 if no slow payments or delinquencies, 2 if one or two slow payments or delinquencies, 3 if more than two slow payments or delinquencies, 4 if insufficient credit history for determination, 5 if delinquent credit history with payments 60 days overdue, and 6 if delinquent credit history with payments 90 days overdue); a categorical variable for ``bad'' mortgage credit score with 4 categories (1 if no late mortgage payments, 2 if no mortgage payment history, 3 if one or two late mortgage payments, and 4 if more than two late mortgage payments); an indicator for public record of credit problems including bankruptcy, charge-offs, and collective actions; an indicator for denial of application for mortgage insurance; two indicators for medium and high loan to property value ratio, where medium is between .80 and .95 and high is above .95; and three indicators for self-employed, single, and high school graduate.